scalameta/metals/website/blog/2022-08-01-aluminium.md

 ## [Scala 2] Automatically import types in string interpolations

-Previously, the only suggestions for string interpolations would come from the currently available symbols in scope.
-This meant that if you wanted to bring something from another package, you would need to do it manually.
+Previously, the only suggestions for string interpolations was coming from the currently available symbols in scope.
+This meant that if you wanted to bring something from another package, you would have needed to do it manually.

 This problem is now resolved.
 Users can easily get symbols automatically imported as if working in a normal code.